NicoR2T/DS_docker_training/README.md

 # DS_docker_training
-Preparation of a DeepSpeech training for a french dataset with a LM and alphabet
+Preparation of a coqui training for a french dataset with a LM and alphabet